 Worldspace Implementation of House Indoril

-Townships are built in the Velothi or Shack style, depending on how major and how wealthy the township is.
-They have little direct Indoril presence other than the Indoril guards who patrol them.
-They have an elected hetman and they are in the service of a particular Indoril Elder, who lives elsewhere.
-They have various traders depending on the size of the settlement; basically, they're normal towns.
-These are the most common settlements in Indoril territories.
+Townships are built in the Velothi or shack style, depending on how large and wealthy the township is.
+These settlements have little direct Indoril presence other than the House guards who patrol them.
+Their leader is an elected hetman and they are in the service of a particular Indoril Elder, who lives elsewhere.
+A township may host traders if it is large enough.
+These types of towns are the most common settlements in Indoril lands.
 In traditional fashion, the larger towns are often dedicated to a patron saint, and act as local production centers, specializing in the creation of craft and wares.

 Almalexia is in the Mournhold style as well.
 It has many important characters, is the largest city, and is deserving of its own documents to describe it in full.
 It is inimitable.